john30/ebus-notebook/README.md

 # eBUS Notebook

-A VS Code extension providing a notebook for eBUS activities using ebus-typespec and an optional ebusd connection.
+A VS Code extension providing a notebook for eBUS activities using ebus-typespec and an optional ebusd connection, as well as some commands and code actions.

 ## Features